Adoration 4 Adventure’s 2-day budget itinerary for Portland, Oregon, U.S.A.

 Blue Star Donuts

 The perfect trip to Portland needs an outdoor adventure.
-We would recommend Multnomah Falls, which is a quick 30 mile (48km) drive from downtown.
+I would recommend Multnomah Falls, which is a quick 30 mile (48km) drive from downtown.
 This breathtaking waterfall is right off the highway, providing easy access to an enviable Instagram pic.

 Don’t have a car?
 No problem!
 An alternative outdoor adventure is the 4T Trail, which provides an opportunity to experience the city’s transportation system.
-Traveling by train, trail, tram and trolley, this route will take you to the highest point in Portland.
+Traveling by train, trail, tram, and trolley, this route will take you to the highest point in Portland.

 The Northwest Portland Hostel & Guesthouse offers guided tours of the 4T and also provides written instructions if you prefer to go solo.
 Back in 2011 on my very first trip to Portland, I also stayed at the NW Portland Hostel & Guesthouse, exploring the 4T as part of their guided tour.